pulumi/terraform-provider-aws/website/docs/r/elastic_beanstalk_configuration_template.html.markdown

   override specific values that are set as defaults.
 The format is detailed below in [Option Settings](#option-settings)
 * `solution_stack_name` – (Optional) A solution stack to base your Template off of.
-Example stacks can be found in the [Amazon API documentation][1]
+Example stacks can be found in the Amazon API documentation

 ## Option Settings